20 Horse Fair

-Our residential sales and lettings teams are joined by farming and land management departments, operating throughout the county.
+Our residential sales and lettings teams are joined by farming and land management, planning and development and Valuations departments operating throughout the county.

 Amongst the huge choice of things to do in Oxford are a very good selection of museums and University buildings open to the general public.
 The Ashmolean Museum of Art and Archaeology is the oldest museum in Britain; many locals visit regularly to enjoy its enormous collection, too extensive to explore in one visit.
 Just 8 miles from Oxford, in Woodstock, is Blenheim Palace; a stunning building and gardens incorporating a number of attractions.
 One of the county's more recent attractions is the charming Cotswold village of Bampton which takes centre stage as the host of the popular period drama Downtown Abbey.

 Of the several National Trust properties in the county, the most unique is probably White Horse Hill, a hillside chalk figure in a great setting for a family walk.
 The interesting landscape of Oxfordshire lends itself well to all types of outdoor activities; the wide, open plains mean that most walks or rides will be accompanied by amazing views over the surrounding countryside.
 Oxfordshire is also home to over 30 golf clubs.